widdly/plexus/docs/userguide.md

 ####  tempo
 The tempo mode displays the current tempo in BPM.
 The bottom row of buttons can be used to vary the tempo.
 The second bottom row provides a clock divider that effects all the channels.
-The right most button on the second bottom row can be used to switch between the internal metronome and an external clock source.
-The external clock source is not handled in the current firmware.
+The right most button on the bottom row can be used to switch between the internal metronome and an external clock source.
+If external clock source is selected, the display shows a green arrow.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fe_FKzBE5O8" frameborder="0" allowfullscreen></iframe>